 Everybody came to us as no other camp played music on the Playa that night.
 They came like a pack of hungry wolves to pounce upon our freshly decorated Opium tent.
 WHAT a night.
-Straightaway we were asked to play for a couple of other camps.
+Straightaway I was asked to play for a couple of other camps.
 Thank you universe.
-Our tent was ragged on that first party unfortunately.
+Our tent was ragged on that first party, unfortunately.
 Oh-oh, the boss will not be pleased by tomorrow …

 Missed the other parts?
 Have a look at part one here, part two here, part three here.
 To get the next update on this series, like us on Facebook, use our RSS or subscribe to our newsletter.
 And in the meantime see how we roll in Berlin …